-And as much as these restrictions might feel like a dictatorial rule to those privileged enough to have grown up in a liberal democratic society—who have not the slightest of ideas of what such implications even mean—it couldn’t be further removed from the reality of rights and freedoms in any kind of society.
-As much as living in a state that respects the rule of law might want to make some equivocate their individual rights with a kind of untouchable, inviolable decree—human rights were never meant to play that role in the first place.
+As much as these restrictions might feel like a dictatorial rule to those privileged enough to have grown up in a liberal democratic society—who have not the slightest of ideas of what such implications even mean—it couldn’t be further removed from rights and freedoms as they work in practice.
+As much as some might want to equivocate their rights with a kind of untouchable, inviolable decree—human rights were never meant to play that role in the first place.

 “And God said, Let us make man in our image, after our likeness”

 “…born free and equal in dignity and rights.”
 Or so the fairy tale is told, in the Universal Declaration of Human Rights.
-Granting humans rights merely on the basis of their existence as a human being is a fundamental underpinning of the Declaration—and it could not be more problematic.
+Granting humans rights merely on the basis of their existence as a human being is a fundamental underpinning of the Declaration.
+It is an ideal worth striving for but in practice, it could not be more problematic.
 It is no surprise that critical opposition to the notion of universality of human rights did not take long to arise after the Declaration first entered into force.
-With her essay The Rights of Man: What Are They?
-Hannah Arendt launched what would become one of the most prominent critiques against the supposedly ‘inalienable’ status of human rights.
+With her essay The Rights of Man: What Are They?, Hannah Arendt launched what would become one of the most prominent critiques against the supposedly inalienable status of human rights.
 At the core of her critique is the critical question of how human rights are supposed to be universal, if their enforcement is conditional on the existence, willingness, and capability of the institutions of sovereign states to do so.

-In short, and without granting Arendt the attention that she deserves, the answer is: Not at all.
-Human rights, against the moral claim for them to be universal, are, in fact, not.
-They very much depend on citizenship and institutions, because rights—just like people—do not exist in a socio-political vacuum.
+In short, and without granting Arendt the attention that she deserves, the answer to said question is: They are not universal.
+Not simply by virtue of existing.
+The respect and protection of human rights directly depend on citizenship and institutions, because rights—just like people—do not exist in a socio-political vacuum.
 They exist in a world divided into a map of sovereign states, holding societies to which people are assigned by birth.
-If one is lucky enough to be born into a state where democracy, rule of law, and respect for human rights governs, one, along with everyone else born in that state, has fundamental rights—at least on paper.
-That these cannot always be accessed in a meaningful way is an important, but different question.
+If one is lucky enough to be born into a state where democracy, rule of law, and respect for human rights governs, one, along with everyone else born in that state, has fundamental rights.

-Being a citizen of a liberal democracy is, in terms of human rights, like being a member of an exclusive club.
-You pay your membership, vote for your board, and avoid violating club rules, and in return you reap the benefits of being a member.
+Being a citizen of a liberal democracy is principally like being a member of an exclusive club.
+You pay your membership, vote for your board, and avoid violating club rules.
+In return you reap the benefits of being a member.
 As do others.
 This is essential to keep the club running.
-The problem with membership, and its connected perks and duties, is that there is a risk to forget about the conditions on which this whole association is founded in the first place: To gather together with a common purpose, which in the case of liberal democratic societies (and states) is to live together, peacefully under the law, and to equally profit from the fruits of human cooperation, including the guarantee of certain fundamental rights.
+The problem with membership, and its connected perks and duties, is that there is a risk to forget about the conditions on which this whole association is founded in the first place: To gather together with a common purpose.
+In the case of liberal democratic societies this is to live together, peacefully under the law, and to equally profit from the fruits of human cooperation—including the guarantee of certain fundamental rights.

 Of Lives and Livelihoods

 One of the great features of human rights is that they protect minorities from the will of the majority.
-Just because those facing a serious risk from SARS-CoV-2 are outnumbered does not mean that they do not deserve a healthy life.
-This is part of what characterizes the great liberal democratic society that so freely hands out exactly those fundamental rights that some understand as their personal trump card in the current crisis.
-The same rights are designed to work as a protective shield for all others from having their lives and health endangered.
+Just because those facing a serious risk from SARS-CoV-2 are outnumbered does not mean that they do not deserve a healthy and safe life.
+This is part of what characterizes the liberal democratic society that so strongly protects exactly those fundamental rights that some understand as their personal trump card in the current crisis.
+Those same rights are designed to work as a protective shield for all the others whose lives and health endangered are endangered.

 “COVID-19 Anti-Lockdown Protest in Vancouver, May 3rd 2020” by GoToVan is licensed under CC BY 2.0